Click here to listen to a reading of this blog:

 4. “It’s not life threatening.”

-Advanced hypothyroidism, known as myxedema, is a rare but life-threatening condition.
-Myxedema, or a myxedema coma, is where the body is so starved of the crucial hormones made by the thyroid gland, that it shuts down.
-As explained here, “people with myxedema coma are in a coma or nearly in a coma.”
+Advanced hypothyroidism, known as myxoedema, is a rare but life-threatening condition.
+Myxoedema, or a myxoedema coma, is where the body is so starved of the crucial hormones made by the thyroid gland, that it shuts down.

 If hypothyroidism is adequately controlled, then yes, you won’t die.